Skip to content

 Remote Shutter for Camera

 Perhaps the most significant element of taking sharp photographs is preventing camera shake.
 Even a tiny movement can make your photos blurry when using a slow shutter speed.
-A remote shutter release is a basic but useful tool that permits you to take a picture without having to touch the camera, thereby minimizing the chances of introducing shake.
+A remote shutter release is a simple but helpful tool.
+It lets you take a picture without touching the camera.
+This reduces the chance of camera shake.

 A remote shutter release will cost you less than $20, and it will work with just about any DSLR or mirrorless camera.
 Most remote shutter releases also have wireless options and can be triggered from 10 feet away, making them great for group photos or selfies.
 Using a remote shutter release means your camera stays steady, giving you crisper, sharper images.